Italic type: Oblique type compared to italics

 Three sans-serif italics.
 News Gothic, a 1908 grotesque design, has an oblique 'italic', like many designs of the period.
 Gothic Italic no. 124, an 1890s grotesque, has a crisp true italic resembling Didone serif families of the period.
 Seravek, a modern humanist family, has a more informal italic in the style of handwriting.

 Oblique type (or slanted roman, sloped roman) is type that is slanted, but lacking cursive letterforms, with features like a non-descending f and double-storey a, unlike "true italics".
 Many sans-serif typefaces use oblique designs (sometimes called "sloped roman" styles) instead of italic ones; some have both italic and oblique variants.
 Type designers have described oblique type as less organic and calligraphic than italics, which in some situations may be preferred.
 Contemporary type designer Jeremy Tankard stated that he had avoided a true italic a and e in his sans-serif Bliss due to finding them "too soft", while Hoefler and Frere-Jones have described obliques as more "keen and insistent" than true italics.
 Adrian Frutiger has described obliques as more appropriate to the aesthetic of sans-serifs than italics.
 In contrast, Martin Majoor has argued that obliques do not contrast enough from the regular style.

 Almost all modern serif fonts have true italic designs.
-In the late nineteenth and early twentieth centuries, a number of type foundries such as American Type Founders and Genzsch & Heyse offered serif typefaces with oblique rather than italic designs, especially display typefaces but these designs (such as Genzsch Antiqua) have mostly disappeared.
+In the late nineteenth and early 20th centuries, a number of type foundries such as American Type Founders and Genzsch & Heyse offered serif typefaces with oblique rather than italic designs, especially display typefaces but these designs (such as Genzsch Antiqua) have mostly disappeared.
 An exception is American Type Founders' Bookman, offered in some releases with the oblique of its metal type version.
 An unusual example of an oblique font from the inter-war period is the display face Koch Antiqua.
 With a partly oblique lower case, it also makes the italic capitals inline in the style of blackletter capitals in the larger sizes of the metal type.
 It was developed by Rudolph Koch, a type designer who had previously specialised in blackletter font design (which does not use italics); Walter Tracy described his design as "uninhibited by the traditions of roman and italic".